mmore500/waves/index.md

 All U.S. citizens/permanent residents are eligible to apply, as are international students already enrolled at Michigan State University.
 The workshop will be aimed at upper-level undergraduates in computer science, but graduate students or other early-career computer scientists are also welcome to apply.
+Past workshop participants are welcome to apply, as well.

 We are seeking participants with prior practical experience in computer science: writing and running software of some sort.
 Prior experience with C++ and/or JavaScript is expected, but not strictly required.